-Most of our revenues are derived from the sale of products and services within the consumer credit, financial services and insurance industries, and during the quarter ended December 31, 2005, 72% of our revenues were derived from within these industries.
+Most of our revenues are derived from the sale of products and services within the consumer credit, financial services and insurance industries, and during the quarter ended June 30, 2006, 72% of our revenues were derived from within these industries.
 A significant portion of our remaining revenues is derived from the telecommunications, healthcare and retail industries, as well as the government sector.
 Our clients utilize our products and services to facilitate a variety of business processes, including customer marketing and acquisition, account origination, credit and underwriting risk management, fraud loss prevention and control, and client account and policyholder management.
 A significant portion of our revenues is derived from transactional or unit-based software license fees, annual license fees under long-term software license arrangements, transactional fees derived under scoring, network service or internal hosted software arrangements, and annual software maintenance fees.
 The recurrence of these revenues is, to a significant degree, dependent upon our clients' continued usage of our products and services in their business activities.
 The more significant activities underlying the use of our products in these areas include: credit and debit card usage or active account levels; lending acquisition, origination and customer management activity; workers' compensation and automobile medical injury insurance claims; and wireless and wireline calls and subscriber levels.
-Approximately 77% and 80% of our revenues during the quarters ended December 31, 2005 and 2004, respectively, were derived from arrangements with transactional or unit-based pricing.
-We also derive revenues from other sources which generally do not recur and include, but are not limited to, perpetual or time-based licenses with upfront payment terms, non-recurring professional service arrangements and gain-share arrangements where revenue is derived based on percentages of client revenue growth or cost reductions attributable to our
+Approximately 74% and 75% of our revenues during the quarters ended June 30, 2006 and 2005, respectively, and 75% and 77% of our revenues from other sources which generally do not recur and include, but are not limited to, perpetual or time-based licenses with upfront payment terms, non-recurring professional service arrangements and gain-share arrangements where revenue is derived based on percentages of client revenue growth or cost reductions attributable to our products.